dirvine/data_chain/docs/0029-data-chains.md

 # Summary

-Data blocks are a container that allows large blocks of data to be maintained.
+[DataChain]s are a container that allows large blocks of data to be maintained.
 These blocks can be validated by a node on a network, close to the data name, to contain valid data that was guaranteed to have been correctly stored onto the network.

 # Definitions used